 Recently I shared on Facebook that we were doing a makeover on our powder room, aka the “World’s Smallest Bathroom”.
 The project I was most excited about was the sink.
-I had wondered how to paint a sink so I did a little research and found a product that would do it.
-Since the paint kit was only around $25, we decided to try it.
-Then if it didn’t work we’d just rip out the sink and put in a new one.
+I had wondered how to paint a sink so I did a little research and found what type of paint would work.

 This post contains affiliate links.
 You won’t pay any more when you use these but I will earn a small commission on any purchases you make after clicking on them and I greatly appreciate it.
 Thanks for helping support my little blog!!!